arnku/fake_news/README.md

 tokens_folder = 'numerated/'
 save_folder = 'tf-idf/'
 ```
-If it is the first time running the training pipleine, 'create_new_dfs' should be set to 'True'.
+If it is the first time running the training pipeline, 'create_new_dfs' should be set to 'True'.
 This will create/overwrite the 'dfs.csv' file that contains the top 10.000 across all articles.

-The data files for a very simple bag of words model is also created.
+The data files for a very simple bag of words model are also created.
 This is run after *tf-idf.py* as it requires the *dfs.csv* file.

 **bagowords.py** Uses the top 10.000 words to create a bag of words, also counts how many words in each article is inside and outside the bag.
 Input and output folders should be set to: